 Sustainability is an increasingly integral part of Federal real property management.
 Green building and other greening policies are becoming more deeply imbedded in Federal law and policy, as the economic, environmental and social benefits of such policies become clearer.
 To help the government in this effort, GSA’s Office of Government-wide Policy (OGP) has gathered policy and resources on sustainability.

 An increasing array of Federal laws, Executive Orders, policies and guidance require sustainable building practices.
 Among the most important of them are:

-- The Department of Energy’s Federal Energy Management Program (FEMP) provides links to relevant sections of key laws – including the Energy Independence and Security Act of 2007 (EISA) and the Energy Policy Act of 2005 (EPAct).
+- The Department of Energy’s Federal Energy Management Program (FEMP) provides relevant sections of key laws – including the Energy Independence and Security Act of 2007 (EISA) and the Energy Policy Act of 2005 (EPAct).

 - GSA’s Office of Federal High-Performance Green Buildings applies architectural, engineering, behavioral, policy and communications expertise to conduct research, develop standards, guidance and tools, and communicate and partner with the Federal community to advance green building practices and policies.

 - Sustainable Facilities (SF) Tool helps facility managers, purchasing agents, designers, tenants and others to take action to green your buildings, purchases, and operations.